ymdpharm/bsky_who_to_follow/README.md

 ## bsky_who_to_follow
-Simple user recommendation for Bluesky.
+Simple user recommendation script for Bluesky.

 1. Fetch the list of current follows
 2. List up candidates (follows of current follows)
-3. Calc popularity of each candidate (using similarity, followers count)
+3. Calc popularity of each candidates (using similarity, followers count)
 4. Filter out candidates

 ```